Foundation Architecture Program

 In addition to the portfolio, the letter of intent, and SOA application, you have to submit course descriptions and syllabi of all your Architecture, Math and Science courses.
 This can be emailed to the advisor.

 When will I know if I am accepted?

 Once the School of Architecture has completed a review of all submission, an email with the acceptance letter will be sent to all of the applicants.
 Some students, who are not accepted in the first round, may be placed on a waiting list.
 If a student who is accepted decides that they will not be attending FAU, then the next person on the waiting list will be notified.
 Please be aware that the department has the right to place you in the design studio level that they determine to be appropriate, based on the knowledge and skills you display in the portfolio.
 All decisions are final; there is no appeal for this decision.

-What happens if I am not accepted into upper division at FAU?
+What happens if I am not accepted into Professional Architecture program at FAU?

 Who do I contact if I have questions?

 For more information about admission to the University, please visit: http://www.fau.edu/about/admissions/

 For more information about admission to the Bachelor of Architecture program, portfolio requirements or advising please contact the School at firstname.lastname@example.org or schedule an appointment with an academic advisor at the following link: https://www.fau.edu/successnetwork/